 Trustees can be appointed from family members and/or the executors of the will – and it is advisable to appoint a professional trustee such as a solicitor, who can advise on the administration of the trust, tax liabilities and any amendments to inheritance law.

-There are Duncan Lewis offices nationwide – and Duncan Lewis offers competitively-priced fixed fees for wills and probate matters, whenever possible.
+There are Duncan Lewis offices nationwide – and we offer competitively-priced fixed fees for wills and probate matters, whenever possible.

 Duncan Lewis can also advise in contentious probate matters, including disputes involving a will trust and offers hourly rates for this service.

-For expert legal advice on Wills and Probate and Trusts, call Duncan Lewis Wills and Probate Solicitors on 0333 772 0409.
+For expert legal advice on wills, probate and trusts, call Duncan Lewis Wills and Probate solicitors on 0333 772 0409.